-(Arch 5a LT, wk 1 The Political repression, and • State, State Arch 5b LT, wk 2 Keystone fifth arch
+(Arch 5a LT, wk 1 The Political Philosophies: State, Sta repre ession, and l Cosmopolis tate, State Arch 5b \ LT, wk 2 tate, State tate, State Arch 5b) tate, State Arch 5b \ LT, wk 2

 Theme: The previous lecture finds its complement in the theme of the relation between Christians and the Roman State, together constituting a kind of diptych that explores the historical and ancient philosophical aspects of empire and cosmopolitanism.
-This arch focusses on their political philosophies, including the practices of expulsions of groups from Rome and repressions by the State, and apologies to the State.
+This arch focusses on their political philosophies, including the practices of expulsions of groups from Rome and repressions by the

+State, and apologies to the State.
 As Paul and Seneca both fell victim to Nero in 64/65 CE, what comparison can be drawn between Christian and Stoic 'martyrs' under the empire?